llsoftsec/llsoftsecbook/book.md

 Two examples are SBPA [@Aciicmez2007]\index{SBPA} and BranchShadow [@Lee2017]\index{BranchShadow}.
-These earlier attacks are based on making a branch in the spy process alias in the BTB\index{BTB} with a targeted branch in the victim process.
+These earlier attacks are based on making a branch in the spy process alias in the Branch Target Buffer (BTB\index{BTB}) with a targeted branch in the victim process.
 They use methods such as timing difference, last branch records\index{last branch record}, instruction traces\index{instruction trace}
 or performance counters\index{performance counter} to measure whether the branch in the spy process caused a specific state change in the BTB.